bufbuild-ru/docs/blog/review-governance-workflow/index.md

 ![error-banner.png](https://cdn.prod.website-files.com/6723e92f5d187330e4da8144/6747a12580cfdb13dbb6ffad_error-banner-OUZXBEMQ.png)

-When an administrator navigates to the review flow, the commit with the breaking change—as well as any other commits that may have been stacked on top of it—are shown in a queue on the left.
+When an administrator navigates to the review flow, the commit with the breaking change — as well as any other commits that may have been stacked on top of it — are shown in a queue on the left.
 The first commit’s diff is shown in the center of the page, along with inline comments flagging each breaking change:

 ![review-flow.png](https://cdn.prod.website-files.com/6723e92f5d187330e4da8144/6747a125019fdd2d648903ab_review-flow-FK6AJHDB.png)